 BE was supported by scholarships from Alberta Innovates and the University of Alberta, and through grants from Natural Sciences and Engineering Research Council (NSERC), and Alberta Environment and Parks.
-The work was partially indirectly funded underby the Oil Sands Monitoring Program, but does not necessarily reflect an official position of OSM.
+The work was partially funded

+565 under the Oil Sands Monitoring Program.
 It is independent of any position of the OSM Program, or of the authors' institutions.
 Funding was provided to PI C. E. Miller from the Terrestrial Ecology Program via ABoVE for AVIRIS-NG flights.